Inedo/inedo-docs/Content/proget/feeds/cran.md

 ### Technical Limitations

 #### Binary Packages

-ProGet can store binary packages, but currently the only way to add them to your feed is by caching them through a connector.
+ProGet can store binary packages, but currently, the only way to add them to your feed is by caching them through a connector.
 Binary packages are typically built by CRAN rather than by package authors directly, so ProGet doesn't support directly uploading them.
 Let us know if you'd like this capability and we will consider adding it to a future version.